AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 1. Select **Delete** on the **Delete domain** dialog box.

-A new configuration change is created and ready for server update.
+A new configuration change has been created and is ready for server update.
 The domain will be deleted from the **Available Domains** section only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

 The selected domain is no longer available for use.
 As a result, the application associated with this domain loses access to the Adobe Pass Authentication services.